NBIK16003U Marine Microbiology and Virology

 - Exam registration requirements

-In order to be allowed to the final exam, the student should have participated actively in 80% of the mandatory laboratory exercises, discussion classes and guest seminars.
-Furthermore, written reports/essays must be "accepted" before the final exam.
+In order to be allowed to the final exam, written reports/essays must be "accepted" by the responsible teacher before the final exam.

 - All aids allowed

 If the requirement (written reports/essays) is not fulfilled the student must hand in new or revised written reports/essays no later than three weeks before the reexam.

 Criteria for exam assesment

 In order to obtain the grade 12 the student should convincingly and accurately demonstrate the knowledge, skills and competences described under Learning Outcome.

 - Full Degree Master